-Chi-Square Test is used to see if there is an association between the categorical variables or not.
+Chi-Square Test is used to see if there is an association between categorical variables or not.
 We formulate two hypothesis, as follows:

 Click to download video

-Chi-Square calculation is done using the below mentioned formula:
+Chi-Square calculation is done using the below-mentioned formula:

 where:

-Furthermore, we state that the association between the variables in the crosstable (dimension P x Q) is significant, at 100*(1- α ) % confidence.
+Furthermore, we state that the association between the variables in the cross table (dimension P x Q) is significant, at 100*(1- α ) % confidence.

-Hence we accept the Null hypothesis and state that there is no significant relationship between 2 variables(Gender and credit cards owned).
+Hence we accept the Null hypothesis and state that there is no significant relationship between two variables (Gender and credit cards owned).